vocdoni/ui-scaffold/README.md

 ## Preview

-The site is deployed at https://app.vocdoni.io/ and https://onvote.app/.
-Check out the difference between the themes.
+The site is deployed using legacy branch at https://app.vocdoni.io/ and https://onvote.app/.

 ## Contributing